Unzen Hells 雲仙地獄

-By bus, take one of the three daily express Nishitetsu buses from Nagasaki Ekimae Bus Terminal.
+By bus, take one of the three daily prefectural express buses from Nagasaki Ekimae Bus Terminal.
 The journey takes about an hour and 40 minutes.

-There are also buses from Isahaya along the bus route from Shimabara, which has train connections from Nagasaki.
+There are also buses from Isahaya, which has train connections from Nagasaki.

 Walking through hell

-According to records, Matsukura Shigemasa tortured Christians at the “hells” in the mountains of Unzen.
+According to records, Matsukura Shigemasa tortured Christians at the “hells” in Unzen.
 Many were documented to have been tortured to death in the boiling waters from 1627 to 1632.

-Named after the hot water and gases that pour from the earth, the sulfuric smell of this area will make you feel as if you are walking through hell.
-A popular tourist destination for Japanese citizens and foreigners alike, you can find various hotels and onsen resorts in traditional Japanese and western styles.
+Named after the hot water and gases that pour from the earth, the hot water and fumaroles emanating from the cracks in the bedrock and the distinctive smell of sulphur are reminiscent of the 'hell' in Buddhist teachings.
+A popular spot for Japanese citizens and foreigners alike, you can find various hotels and onsen resorts in traditional Japanese and western styles.

 * The information on this page may be subject to change due to COVID-19.